jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Usually you don't want to work on a theme that's live so you would hit "duplicate" under "Actions" in the "Current theme" area.
 But we are practicing with your own store so it's ok to test a new theme.

+Once you hit "publish" Shopify will warn you not to publish your theme.
+Hit "ok" and you will see a new page with "Themes" on top.
+Hit "view your store".
+You will see a very basic template created for you by Shopify.

+Go back to VSCode to your Liquid theme.
+Scroll down until you see ```<a href="/account">account</a>```